joshbuddy/jsonpath/README.md

 ### Fetch all paths

-To fetch all possible paths in given json, you can use `fetch_all_paths` method.
+To fetch all possible paths in given json, you can use `fetch_all_path` method.

 data: